Painful Memories

 Good outcomes are jeopardized when we do not verbally and visually explain exercises, posture avoidance strategies, or activity modifications.
 Telling a patient to perform five exercises and sit up straight IS NOT good enough.
 Teaching a patient how to perform each task properly and clearly explaining how it will affect their care IS congruent with best-practice evidence.
 Don't assume every patient understands everything that you say.
 Use reinforcement patient education materials, videos, emails, and reminders.

 ChiroUp Tip: Patients will discontinue at-home care due to pain or uncertainty.
 Eliminate these barriers to care with accessible information.
-All of your patients can access exercise & ADL demonstrations via their ChiroUp condition report or by downloading the HealthCom.io app.
+All of your patients can access exercise and ADL demonstrations via their ChiroUp condition report or by downloading the HealthCom.io app.
 All tasks have verbal commands and visual cues to minimize the chance of exacerbation or re-injury.
-For example, patients should experience some pain with eccentric strengthening exercises, but not have peripheralization of symptoms with directional preference exercises.
+For example, patients should experience some pain with eccentric strengthening exercises but not peripheralization of symptoms with directional preference exercises.

 4. Explain the Prognosis